logo dark logo light logo

 • Fraser fir- Flat, dark blue-green needles (1 to 1 1/2 inches long) with a silver sheen underneath

 • Balsam fir- Flat, dark green needles (3/4 to 1 1/2 inches long) rounded at the tip.
-Emits a pleasing tree fragrance
+It emits a pleasing tree fragrance

 • Noble Fir- Bluish-green needles (1 inch long) with a silvery appearance.
-Works well for heavy ornaments and for making wreaths.
+It works well for heavy ornaments and for making wreaths.

 • Douglas Fir- Blue to dark green needles (1 to 1 1/2 inches long).
 One of the most popular Christmas tree species in the U.S.